python-botogram/botogram/docs/api/bot.rst

       :param str name: The name of the command.

+   .. py:decoratormethod:: chat_unavailable

+      The decorated function is called when you try to send a message to a chat you can't send messages to.
+There are currently multiple reasons why that can happen, and you can see all of them :ref:`in the narrative documentation <unavailable-chats-reasons>`.

+      The decorated function will be called with the following parameters:

+      * **chat_id**: the ID of the chat which you can’t contact.
+      * **reason**: the reason why you can’t contact the chat, as a string.

+      If you want to learn more about unavailable chats check out :ref:`their documentation <unavailable-chats>`.

    .. py:decoratormethod:: timer(interval)

       Execute the decorated function periodically, at the provided interval,